How to Batch Update X Account Profiles with TwexAPI

 "data": true

-}Update One X Account
+}Update One X Account First

+Start with a low-risk account and run the full request once.
 Set your TwexAPI token in the environment instead of placing it in source code:

 1curl --request POST \